sillsdev/saymore/README.md

 # Users

 You're in the wrong place.
-Head over to https://software.sil.org/saymore/ to get to download the installer and general information.
-Head to https://community.software.sil.org/c/saymore to interact with other users and get support for using the program.
+Head over to https://software.sil.org/saymore/ to download the installer and get general information.
+Visit https://community.software.sil.org/c/saymore to interact with other users and get support for using the program.

 ## Testers